 Content is still king as far as Google is concerned.
 So if you want to get your website to the top of results pages and drive more traffic to your website your focus should be on creating the best content you can.

 It’s hardly news that Google is on a constant quest to track down high quality content.
 Their business model is dependant on people searching in Google.
 If Google cannot provide those searchers with the answers to their questions, with quality content, then they will search elsewhere.
 The masters of Google’s incredibly complex search algorithms recently put out a little “reminder” that content should not be created purely to generate links.
-They have a long history of punishing those who are creating crappy content purely for the sake of trying to game those algorithms.
-Tactics that might send you straight to position one in the past simply won’t work any more, and will more likely result in a penalty.
-This recent little announcement reinforces the need for SEO campaigns to be built on strong foundation of quality content.
+They have a long history of punishing those who are creating poor quality content purely for the sake of trying to game those algorithms.
+Tactics that might send you straight to position one in the past simply won’t work any more and will more likely result in a penalty.
+This recent little announcement reinforces the need for an SEO agency that can craft campaigns built on a strong foundation of quality content.

 A brief history of spammy SEO

 A classic tactic for gaming the Google system a few years was to generate spammy links.
 The number of links used to be the primary factor in how Google chose to rank your website.
 So some of the sketchier SEO’s out there set up huge networks of fake websites, purely to create links.
 Of course Google realised what was going on and sent websites found to be doing this, to the hidden depths of search results.
 Links are still important, but now quality is far more important than quantity.

 What is Google saying?